 11. Job Prospects For Mediators In Australia

-Alternative dispute resolution or “mediation” has become popular as a substitute to legal action as it helps businesses, courts, and individuals avoid delays, high costs, and publicity associated with litigation.
+Alternative dispute resolution or "mediation" has become popular as a substitute for legal action.
+It helps businesses, courts, and individuals avoid delays, high costs, and publicity associated with litigation.

 Mediation is increasingly getting acknowledged as a part of legal practice in Australia and the world.
 The government projects strong growth in employment in the coming years in Australia.